Wondering whether Aberdeen is worth visiting?

-Kings College, Aberdeen’s first university, founded in 1495 is still the symbolic centre of the University of Aberdeen today.
-Situated in Old Aberdeen, this historic building is particularly known for its interesting crown spire.
+Kings College, Aberdeen’s first university, founded in 1495, is still the symbolic centre of the University of Aberdeen today.
+This historic building is situated in Old Aberdeen and is particularly known for its interesting crown spire.

 18. Marischal College

 Aberdeen is famous for its granite buildings, so it is no surprise that it is home to the second-largest granite structure in the world, the Marischal College.
-The largest is in fact another 16th-century building, but in Spain, the El Escorial, a royal mausoleum.
+The largest is another 16th-century building, but the El Escorial is a royal mausoleum in Spain.

 Even though Marischal College can’t claim to be the largest, it is recognised as one of the world’s finest examples of granite architecture.
 It was once the second university built in Aberdeen in 1593, after Kings’ College, but is now used as the Aberdeen council headquarters.

-We were lucky enough to see it lit up as part of Scotland’s Festival of lights (SPECTRA) which brightened the winter nights of Aberdeen.
-Check their website for the next festival dates.
+We were lucky enough to see it lit up as part of Scotland’s Festival of Lights (SPECTRA), which brightened the winter nights of Aberdeen.
+Check their Facebook page for the next festival dates.

-The College is also lit up during the Christmas period, with an ice rink and some inviting Christmas stalls right in front of it.
+The College is also lit up during Christmas, with an ice rink and some inviting Christmas stalls right in front of it.

 19. Visit Aberdeen’s Oldest Pub

 Aberdeen’s oldest pub is Ma Cameron’s, almost 300 years old.
-Amelia ‘Ma’ Cameron took over the pub in 1937 and before that it was known as the Sow Croft Coaching Inn.
-The pub dates back to 1746, and as with many old buildings, stories of ghostly presences have emerged over the years.
+Amelia ‘Ma’ Cameron took over the pub in 1937; before that, it was known as the Sow Croft Coaching Inn.
+The pub dates back to 1746, and stories of ghostly presences have emerged over the years, as with many old buildings.

-Stop in for some class Scottish fayre; tasty Cullen Skink with crusty bread or Haggis Fritters with whisky sauce.
+Stop in for some classic Scottish fayre, tasty Cullen Skink with crusty bread or Haggis Fritters with whisky sauce.

 20. Hazlehead Park